 A second snippet for the repetitive search result is identified.
 The second snippet can be selected based on the location of the second search tokens in the repetitive search result and the content of the first snippet.

 The assumption behind this approach seems to be that a searcher will look through the snippets shown during the first search, and if they didn’t find one engaging enough to click through, they might try a different but related search.
 If the same page appears in the results, it might be better to show a different snippet for that page to let people decide if it might be worth visiting than to show them the very same snippet.

 Example of a dynamic search snippet

-Instead of showing the same snippet for the page, Google looks through the choices it has among the different weighted paragraphs and chooses a different one.
+Instead of showing the same snippet for the page, Google looks through its choices among the different weighted paragraphs and chooses a different one.

-It is also worth the effort of creating well written, interesting and engaging content on your pages, including paragraphs where those terms appear upon your pages.
-Your page could potentially rank for more than one term or phrase, and it might be showing up highly ranked for some of those, and getting lots of search impressions, but few clicks.
+It is also worth the effort of creating well-written, interesting, and engaging content on your pages, including paragraphs where those terms appear upon your pages.
+Your page could rank for more than one term or phrase, and it might be showing up highly ranked for some of those and getting lots of search impressions but few clicks.